sonuoha/BuildUSD/README.md

 - Federated masters created via `ifc_converter.federate` are authored with metersPerUnit=1.0 (meters).
 Payloads are not rescaled; a log line indicates alignment or mismatch.

 Geo Anchoring
-- Conversion and federation now expose `--anchor-mode` controlling how /World is aligned. `local` (default) anchors to the per-file base point; `site` aligns to the shared site base point stored in the manifest.
+- Conversion and federation now expose `--anchor-mode` controlling how /World is aligned. `local` anchors to the per-file base point, `site` aligns to the shared site base point, and `none` leaves /World unchanged (the default).
 - The manifest can define `defaults.shared_site_base_point` and per-master/per-file overrides via `shared_site_base_point`.
 When `--anchor-mode site` is used, resolution falls back through file → master → defaults → repo fallback → (0,0,0).
 - When `local` anchoring is requested but a file lacks its own base point, the pipeline automatically falls back to `site` so stages always receive a valid anchor.
 - Geodetic metadata is derived from the anchor point (using `pyproj` when available) and written to `/World` alongside the traditional `ifc:` attributes.
-- Example invocations: `python -m ifc_converter --anchor-mode site ...` for conversion, and `python -m ifc_converter.federate --anchor-mode site ...` to keep the federated masters aligned in the same frame.
+- Example invocations: `python -m ifc_converter --anchor-mode site ...` for conversion, `python -m ifc_converter --anchor-mode none ...` to leave stages unanchored, and `python -m ifc_converter.federate --anchor-mode site ...` to keep federated masters aligned in the same frame.

 IFC Metadata as USD Attributes
 - IFC psets/qtos are authored as attributes (not customData) using: